za/tango_with_django_book/17/chapters/models_templates.rst

 .. code-block:: python

 	def index(request):
-	    # Obtain the context from the HTTP request.
-	    context = RequestContext(request)

 	    # Query the database for a list of ALL categories currently stored.
 	    # Order the categories by no. likes in descending order.
 	    # Retrieve the top 5 only - or all if less than 5.